NMangera/Udacity_DataAnalysis_Nanodegree/Introduction/Gapminder World/README.md

 # Investigate a Dataset (Gapminder World Dataset)

-This chapter considers the data analysis process as whole from gathering data through to communicating results.
-This project therefore naturally includes the steps outlined below.
+This chapter considers the data analysis process holistically, from gathering data through to communicating results.

  **A. Determine Objectives**

-The task is to interrogate data from Gapminder World using the datasets from: https://www.gapminder.org/data/
+The task is to interrogate data from Gapminder World using datasets from: https://www.gapminder.org/data/

 **B. Outline of Steps**